An Overview Of ADHD Symptoms

 There are no tests for attention deficit hyperactivity disorder.
 Instead, experts use a variety of tools to determine if a child or adult has ADHD.
 One is a clinical interview, and another is a questionnaire about behavior.

-Here are some types of a medical professional who may diagnose ADHD:
+Here are some types of a medical professionals who may diagnose ADHD:

 - General health care providers like pediatricians